salmabenhadjali/symfony-api-platform/project/README.md

 - add access to entities
 - add subscriber to hash password
 - add subscriber to put author as authenticated user
+- make user and blogpost modified only by owner
+- refine groups on user for GET/POST/PUT